Dillon7C7/Dillon7C7.github.io/README.md

-# My first website, created for my class
+# My first website, created as an assignment for NPower.

+Designed with HTML, styled with CSS, and some functionality added with Javascript.